 Frequently Asked Questions

-Can I use cationic PAM for drinking water?
+Can I use cationic PAM for regulated water?

-Generally no. Cationic PAM (CPAM) is not recommended for drinking water because cationic polymers can form disinfection byproducts (DBPs) when they react with chlorine during disinfection.
-Anionic PAM (APAM) is the standard choice for drinking water — it does not form DBPs and is NSF-certified for this application.
+Generally no. Cationic PAM (CPAM) is not recommended for regulated water because cationic polymers can form disinfection byproducts (DBPs) when they react with chlorine during disinfection.
+Anionic PAM (APAM) is the standard choice for regulated water — it does not form DBPs and is regulated-use for this application.

 How does PAM interact with chlorine disinfection?